-Queensland has 15 trading ports, most of which are equipped with bulk handling facilities for the major products of their respective regions.
+Queensland has 16 trading ports, most of which are equipped with bulk handling facilities for the major products of their respective regions.
 In addition, Queensland has two community ports and a number of non-trading ports located at regular intervals from Maryborough in the south-east to Burketown in the north-west.
 The Queensland railway network encompasses over 10,000 kilometres of track, which includes the electric main railroad line and heavy haul lines serving the major coal mines in Central Queensland.
+In 2018-19, the total tonnage throughput via Queensland port systems was estimated at 359.5 million tonnes (up 1.6% over the year).